Skip to content

 We visited in June 2025 after researching family attractions in Chania.
 On the day we arrived just before 11am when the slides open (the pools open at 10am).
 We were surprised by how quiet it was, plenty of free loungers by the toddler splash area, which is ideal when you’re juggling bags and small kids.
 The toddler zone had mini slides, animal fountains, and even a shaded section for those midday rays.

 Our four year old was obsessed with the zip line and even braved a few of the bigger slides (not all are suitable for small kids, but there’s definitely a good mix).
-The twisty slides and aqua loop were the biggest hits for the thrill-seekers.
+The twisty slides and aqua loop were the biggest hits for the thrill seekers.

-Food & Facilities
+Food and Facilities

 Changing rooms, toilets, and showers were clean and easy to access.
 The lockers were a nice touch too, especially with a waterproof wristband to keep things simple.